tsaikd/gogstash/README.md

-go-log-shipper
+gogstash
 ==============

-Ship log to remote server, written in golang
+Logstash like, written in golang